HuolalaTech/page-spy-extension/README.md

 ## Usage

-1. Download the `dist.tar.gz` and unpacked.
+1. Download the `dist.tar.gz` in the [release page](https://github.com/HuolalaTech/page-spy-extension/releases).
 2. Open your browser and visit the "chrome://extensions".
 3. Enable "Developer mode" in the top right corner.
 4. Click the "Load unpacked" in the top left corner.